• Skip to primary navigation

 Instructions

 • In a large skillet over medium heat, add oil and swirl to coat.
 Place patties in skillet and cook until golden (approx. 3 minutes on each side).
-Top each piece of toasted sourdough with 1 leaf lettuce, one crab cake patty and about 2 Tbsp yogurt mixture.
+Top each piece of toasted sourdough with 1 leaf lettuce, one crab cake patty and about 2 tablespoon yogurt mixture.

 Nutrition